If you have a document you suspect has been altered, I can help.

 Cases involving forgery, fraud, or disputed documents often necessitate the testimony of a handwriting expert witness to analyze and compare handwriting samples and present their professional opinion in court.

-North Star Document Experts offers specialized forensic services for questioned signatures and documents.
+At North Star Document Experts, I offer specialized forensic services for questioned signatures and documents.
 I work with attorneys, district attorneys, public defenders, police departments, investigators, banks, insurance companies, and other private entities to provide questioned document-related services.

 Mr. Sachs has had a long and multifaceted career in the criminal justice system.
 After retiring from policing, he transitioned into the legal framework, contributing to the operation of the courts.
 In recent years, Mr. Sachs has expanded his skill set by incorporating specialized training in questioned handwriting and document examination, leveraging this expertise to establish a private practice.
 This venture benefits from his decades of experience in law enforcement and the judicial system.
 Throughout his career, Mr. Sachs has demonstrated an unwavering commitment to integrity, justice, and public service.